AdobeDocs/workfront.en/help/manage-work/tasks/task-information/actual-hours.md

 You can log time on tasks, issues, and projects in multiple ways.

-For more information about logging time in `Workfront`, see [Log time](../../../timesheets/create-and-manage-timesheets/log-time.md).
+For more information about logging time in Workfront, see [Log time](../../../timesheets/create-and-manage-timesheets/log-time.md).